Search

 Password: ****

-sudo yum -y install varnish-controller-cli
+sudo dnf -y install varnish-controller-cli

-# Login to the API-GW using the user and password added in step 3.
+# Login to the API-GW using the user and password added in Step 3.

 # Organization can be anything for a system admin user ('test' used in this case).